Coontzy1/Coontzy1.github.io/_posts/2024-02-22-Evading-Avast-With-PowerShell-Obfuscation.md

 tags: []
 ---

 Greetings!
 I was bored so I decided to see how hard it would be to bypass a simple home antivirus.
-I googled "free antivirus" and the first thing that popped-up was [Avast](https://www.avast.com/en-us/index#pc).
-I installed the x64 executable on an updated Windows 10 Pro system (Note: This is a completely default install.
+I searched "free antivirus" on Google and the first thing that popped-up was [Avast](https://www.avast.com/en-us/index#pc).
+I installed the x64-bit (x64) executable on an updated Windows 10 Pro system (Note: This is a completely default install.
 I did not mess with any settings).
 I wanted to do this in a lab environment where I achieve access prior to trying to get around the antivirus.
 A screenshot confirming the antivirus is running can be seen below.

 ![Image of Avast showing the Windows PC is protected.](/assets/img/Evading-Avast-With-PowerShell-Obfuscation/Protected_Avast_Screenshot.png)

-This lab environment is simply a Windows 10 Pro box with some professional modifications and an Attack Host (Kali Linux) on the same private network.
-Initially, I started an NMAP scan to enumerate the host.
+This lab environment consists of a Windows 10 Pro system and an Attack Host (Kali Linux) on the same private network.
+Initially, I started an Nmap scan to enumerate the host.
 ![Screenshot of NMAP command against Windows 10 Host](/assets/img/Evading-Avast-With-PowerShell-Obfuscation/NMAP_Scan_Screenshot.png)

 As seen in the screenshot above, SMB (Port 445) is running.
-To enumerate SMB, I used smbclient to successfully authenticate with the '-N' (no username/password) option.
+To enumerate SMB, I used smbclient, a command line tool that facilitates connections to SMB servers, to successfully authenticate with the '-N' flag.

 ![Screenshot of SMBClient listing with null session to see shared drives](/assets/img/Evading-Avast-With-PowerShell-Obfuscation/SMBClient_List_Screenshot.jpeg)
 Following successful connection, I attempted to place a file without a username and password.
 This attempt failed due to security settings as seen in the screenshot below.